jhartma/express-react-redux-falcor/README.md

 # Description
-This is a quick and dirty setup that showcases how Falcor works with Redux.
+This is a quick and dirty setup that showcases how Falcor on the server works with Redux on the client.

 # Stack
 - Babel 6